 I watched several of them in their entirety.
 I cannot count the times I laughed uncontrollably at some of their episodes.
 Yes, they are incredibly dumb.
 It is the point.
 But that is what makes them incredibly funny!
 I like dumb things!

 This post will be about South Park.
 For this, I chose five episodes who can teach us something about money.
-If this post ends up being popular, I am going to try to make several of these posts.
+Later, I am going to try to make several of these posts.
 I already have several ideas for the next episodes.

 The pictures in this post are the property of Comedy Central.

-Continue reading “Money lessons from animated series – South Park #1”
+Continue reading “5 Money Lessons from South Park #1”